S/SP/U Grading Policy for Spring 2021 Courses

 Will students still be able to withdraw from a course?

 The withdrawal (“W”) option will continue to be available to all students.
-The last date to withdraw from a course this semester (with a "W" appearing on your record) is extended to the last day of classes, Monday, November 30, 2020.
+The last date to withdraw from a course this semester (with a "W" appearing on your record) is Friday, April 23, 2021.
 A grade of “W” is not calculated into the GPA.
 Students may visit the Registrar’s web page for forms and instructions for completing this process remotely.

 Students should continue to be mindful of the need to maintain a fulltime course load to satisfy financial aid requirements.
 International students should also be mindful of the need to maintain a fulltime course load to satisfy their F-1 visa requirements.